mltframework/mlt_web/developers/Install.md

 ### Installation

-The install is triggered by running make install from the top level directory.
+The install is triggered by running `cmake --install` from the build directory.

 The framework produces a single shared object which is installed in